 Streaming Data Directly Into the Neural Network Training Process Using Native Iterators

-Another method of cloning the data to the training machines is to use native iterators.
+Besides cloning data to the training machines using the MissingLink CLI, you can use native iterators.
 Data is streamed to the training machine during training and is cached locally.
 Using this method, the training starts immediately and there is no need to wait for data to be copied to the local disk.

 Click Copy Clone Command in the query page.

 Extract the volume ID and the query string from the clone command.

 Pass the volume ID and query string to the code to the training process as environment variables:

 parser = argparse.ArgumentParser(description='Data Iterator Sample') parser.add_argument('--datavolume', required=True) parser.add_argument('--query', required=True) args = parser.parse_args() volume_id = args.datavolume query = args.query

 data_generator = missinglink_project.bind_data_generator( volume_id, query, deserialization_callback, batch_size=10 ) def deserialization_callback(file_names, metadatas): # if random.randint(0, 100) % 10: # print('filesnames %s' % filename) # print('metadata %s' % metadata) # we load the image and reshape it to a vector filename, = filenames metadata, = metadatas x = read_image(filename) x = datagen.random_transform(x) # convert the class number to one hot y = one_hot(int(metadata['label_index'])) return x, y

 This method will be called for each data point.
 In this case, this is coming from CIFAR10 and will include one file in the

 file_namesand the respected metadata, which includes a property called